taiki-e/cargo-llvm-cov/README.md

           fail_ci_if_error: true
 ```

 Note: Currently, only line coverage is available on Codecov.
-This is because `-Zinstrument-coverage` does not support branch coverage and Codecov does not support region coverage.
+This is because `-Z instrument-coverage` does not support branch coverage and Codecov does not support region coverage.
 See also [#8], [#12], and [#20].

 ## Known limitations

-- Due to a bug of `-Zinstrument-coverage`, some files may be ignored.
+- Due to a bug of `-Z instrument-coverage`, some files may be ignored.
 There is a known workaround for this issue, but note that the workaround is likely to cause another problem.
 See [rust-lang/rust#86177] and [#26] for more.
 - Branch coverage is not supported yet.
 See [#8] and [rust-lang/rust#79649] for more.
 - Support for doc tests is unstable and has known issues.
 See [#2] and [rust-lang/rust#79417] for more.